 Camp Thorpe is a summer camp for children and adults with special health needs.
 We offer experiences for individuals challenged physically, mentally, and emotionally.
-Our campers range in age from 10 to 80!
+Our campers range in age from 12 through older adults!

 What is the Ratio of staff to campers?

 The ratio of campers to counselors is three to one.